 Creating a specific landing page is even more important for the mobile audience.
-If you direct a mobile user to your home page, they may see a text-only version of your site—not exactly the optimum selling opportunity.
+If you direct a mobile user to your home page, they may see a text-only version of your site.
 (Some PDAs render HTML, but not all do).

 Home pages, O'Gorman said, are information-dense, so it can be hard to find the offer or link you're looking for on a mobile device's screen.
 This is where a good landing page comes in.

 Forty-one percent of e-mail landing pages that Silverpop studied didn't match the look and feel of the originating e-mail.
 While landing pages designed for the mobile market probably won't contain images, you can match your e-mail's design using subheads and text-only formatting.
 You can also carry over elements such as subject lines, greetings, author names and content.

 “If you click on a link that offers free shipping, the first thing you should see on the landing page is, `We're really excited to offer you this free shipping opportunity,' “ O'Gorman said.

 The bottom line?
 Make calls to action loud and clear.
 When the recipient does click through, remind them why they doing so and give them an obvious action to take.